santosh-sambhavani/k8s-learning/services/notes.md

 ### Key Features of Services:
 - **Exposes Pods:** Services make it possible to access Pods from inside or outside the Kubernetes cluster.
 - **Load Balancing:** Services balance the load between the Pods they are attached to.
 - **Label-Based Attachment:** Typically, labels and selectors are used to associate Pods with Services, though other methods are possible (refer to the Kubernetes documentation).
+Or please check the yaml files (deployment & service) in this folder.

 ---